How to copy trade on Polymarket

 Step 3 - Configure your copy rules

-Mirrored's 6-step settings wizard gives you tight control over how each copied trade is sized and filtered.
+Each trader you mirror has its own settings - trade size, slippage, price range, and per-trade caps.
 The full breakdown is in the copy-trading docs; here's the short version:

 Size mode + size value